chrisguida/tiny-lightning-node-tutorial/docs/Introduction.md

 ---
-layout: default
+title: "Introduction"
-title: "Intro"
+sidebar_position: 1
-permalink: /tutorial/01-intro/
+slug: /
 ---

 # How to build a tiny self-custodial node to accept Lightning in your shop